Sierra Leone

 Future Work

-In 2024, LFR International is currently working with the other members of the First Responder Coalition of Sierra Leone to develop more advanced first responder training programs in Bombali District and expand lay first responder training nationally.
-In this program, LFR International aims to:
+Additionally, the First Responder Coalition of Sierra Leone continues to develop more advanced first responder training programs in Bombali District and expand lay first responder training nationally.
+LFR International aims to:

 Media